FAQ/Patents

 1 bike – 120 lbs

-Even though the 1.25″ rack can hold 160 pounds total and the 2″ rack can carry 300 pounds total, each bike rack tray and its components have a weight limit that cannot be exceeded.
+Even though the 1.25″ rack can hold 160 pounds total and the 2″ rack can carry 300 pounds total, each individual bike rack tray has a weight limit of 120 pounds that cannot be exceeded.
 Doing so could cause the rack to fail.

 UPDATED SEPTEMBER 2023